The route of the Lidl Deutschland Tour 2026

 The following locations are already confirmed:

-Schwäbisch Hall - Finish First Stage and Start Second Stage
+Schwäbisch Hall - Finish 1.
+Stage and Start 2.
+Stage

 Historic Old Town Charm Attracts Visitors